About being “overqualified” for job

 All that assumes you aren’t smart enough to understand what it is you’re committing to.
 And that you won’t honor a basic commitment.
 While some folks might not, most of us when faced with cat food or doing a job well, will do the job well.
 (This does not apply to my cat.)

 But for those folks in the Baby Boomer years (me included) looking for career change.
 Or just a job you’re quite willing to stick with.
 Overqualified can be a nice excuse for not hiring older workers.
-Come armed with the reasons why they should hire you:

 - You understand responsibility.